Last Updated: 8/3/2023 | August 3rd, 2023

 - How Michael Saved $14k in in 6 Months Making $9 Per Hour

 You don’t need a high-paying job to save money to travel.
 You just need the right focus and money management skills.
 Your bank balance isn’t going to double overnight.
 Slow and steady wins the race.

 Second, Bob assumes that you can’t do this while carrying outstanding debt.
 I am simply going to show you my student loan balance, which I have been paying off ever since I left my MBA program.
 Take a look at how much I still owe:

 Traveling with debt is possible if you are smart about your money.
 I made sure to cover my expenses before I went away and put money aside to cover my loans.

 Bob, I agree.
+There is no secret to travel.
+It’s exactly about what you just said.
+Save up some money.
 Just make the leap.
+That’s really all there is.
+The rest of the stuff is just window dressing.
 Here are all the times I’ve made that point myself:

 But cynics only see and hear what they want.
 I told Bob that I had loans, that the math worked out, that I wasn’t selling him an unrealistic dream, linked to all the articles I’ve written to share my experiences, and talked more about my past.